 The actions your recruiting team takes next, and what happens as qualified candidates enter the ATS, should be clearly mapped out for the entire hiring team.

-Here is a checklist of questions each member of the hiring team should have the answer to:
+Here is a checklist of questions each member of the hiring team should be able to answer:

-• What gets cover in each stage - skills traits and questions?
+- What gets covered in each stage - skills traits and questions?

 2. Effective workforce planning